galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 ## Finding peaks

 In our case we have two replicates each containing ChIP and input DNA samples.
-We will first run MACS on pulled data (combining two ChIP samples and two inputs, respectively).
-We will then run MACS on each replicate individually.
+We will first run `MACS2` on pulled data (combining two ChIP samples and two inputs, respectively).
+We will then run `MACS2` on each replicate individually.
 Finally, we will pick a robust set of peaks present in all three callsets.

 ### Splitting data into individual samples